 Instead, I recommend placing them in an air-tight glass container and refrigerating them.
 They will be good for about 1 month

 You can also store them in your pantry in a cool, dark corner.
-They will be good for about a 1-2 weeks
+They will be good for about 1-2 weeks

 – Peanut Butter